dickhardt/email-verification-protocol/README.md

   - *aud* - the issuer
   - *iat* - time when the JWT was signed
+  - *jti* - unique identifier for the token
   - *nonce* - nonce provided by the RP
   - *email* - email address to be verified